Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

-# Crypto-Arbitrage-Toolbox
+# KairosEdge
-This repository is a sandbox for many arbitrage strategies using crypto platforms (maybe DeFy one day).
+This repository is a Crypto Arbitrage Toolbox for many arbitrage strategies using crypto platforms (maybe DeFy one day).

 Still modifying architecture